Cyphershadow24ar/Leet-Code/README.md

 33. (1323) Maximum 69 Number
 34. (1353) Maximum Number of Events That Can Be Attended
 35. (1394) Find Lucky Integer in an Array
-36. (1493) Longest Subarray of 1's After Deleting One Element
-37. (1504) Count Submatrices With All Ones
-38. (1518) Water Bottles
-39. (1695) Maximum Erasure Value
-40. (1717) Maximum Score From Removing Substrings
-41. (1733) Minimum Number of People to Teach
-42. (1751) Maximum Number of Events That Can Be Attended II
-43. (1792) Maximum Average Pass Ratio
-44. (1865) Finding Pairs With a Certain Sum
-45. (1900) The Earliest and Latest Rounds Where Players Compete
-46. (1935) Maximum Number of Words You Can Type
-47. (1948) Delete Duplicate Folders in System
-48. (1957) Delete Characters to Make Fancy String
-49. (2106) Maximum Fruits Harvested After at Most K Steps
-50. (2163) Minimum Difference in Sums After Removal of Elements
-51. (2197) Replace Non-Coprime Numbers in Array
-52. (2210) Count Hiils and Valley in an array
-53. (2264) Largest 3-Same-Digit Number in String
-54. (2322) Minimum Score After Removals on a Tree
-55. (2327) Number of People Aware of a Secret
-56. (2348) Number of Zero-Filled Subarrays
-57. (2402) Meeting Rooms III
-58. (2410) Maximum Matching of Players With Trainers
-59. (2438) Range Product Queries of Powers
-60. (2561) Rearranging Fruits
-61. (2749) Minimum Operations to Make the Integer Zero
-62. (2787) Ways to Express an Integer as Sum of Powers
-63. (3000) Maximum Area of Longest Diagonal Rectangle
-64. (3021) Alice and Bob Playing Flower Game
-65. (3025) Find the Number of Ways to Place People I
-66. (3027) Find the Number of Ways to Place People II
-67. (3100) Water Bottles II
-68. (3136) Valid Word
-69. (3195) Find the Minimum Area to Cover All Ones I
-70. (3197) Find the Minimum Area to Cover All Ones II
-71. (3201) Find the Maximum Length of Valid Subsequence I
-72. (3202) Find the Maximum Length of Valid Subsequence II
+36. (1488) Avoid Flood in the City
+37. (1493) Longest Subarray of 1's After Deleting One Element
+38. (1504) Count Submatrices With All Ones
+39. (1518) Water Bottles
+40. (1695) Maximum Erasure Value
+41. (1717) Maximum Score From Removing Substrings
+42. (1733) Minimum Number of People to Teach
+43. (1751) Maximum Number of Events That Can Be Attended II
+44. (1792) Maximum Average Pass Ratio
+45. (1865) Finding Pairs With a Certain Sum
+46. (1900) The Earliest and Latest Rounds Where Players Compete
+47. (1935) Maximum Number of Words You Can Type
+48. (1948) Delete Duplicate Folders in System
+49. (1957) Delete Characters to Make Fancy String
+50. (2106) Maximum Fruits Harvested After at Most K Steps
+51. (2163) Minimum Difference in Sums After Removal of Elements
+52. (2197) Replace Non-Coprime Numbers in Array
+53. (2210) Count Hiils and Valley in an array
+54. (2264) Largest 3-Same-Digit Number in String
+55. (2322) Minimum Score After Removals on a Tree
+56. (2327) Number of People Aware of a Secret
+57. (2348) Number of Zero-Filled Subarrays
+58. (2402) Meeting Rooms III
+59. (2410) Maximum Matching of Players With Trainers
+60. (2438) Range Product Queries of Powers
+61. (2561) Rearranging Fruits
+62. (2749) Minimum Operations to Make the Integer Zero
+63. (2787) Ways to Express an Integer as Sum of Powers
+64. (3000) Maximum Area of Longest Diagonal Rectangle
+65. (3021) Alice and Bob Playing Flower Game
+66. (3025) Find the Number of Ways to Place People I
+67. (3027) Find the Number of Ways to Place People II
+68. (3100) Water Bottles II
+69. (3136) Valid Word
+70. (3195) Find the Minimum Area to Cover All Ones I
+71. (3197) Find the Minimum Area to Cover All Ones II
+72. (3201) Find the Maximum Length of Valid Subsequence I
+73. (3202) Find the Maximum Length of Valid Subsequence II
 71. (3304) Find the K-th Character in String Game I - (NOTE- You will find this Question solution file at the End)
 70. (3307) Find the K-th Character in String Game II
 71. (3330) Find the Original Typed String I